niklas-enns/message-broker/README.md

 * Interfaces on the level of the programming language can be expressed good enough with types and code comments.
     * For replication, network communication gets involved...
 How and where should this interface be documented?
 * Class Diagrams help to visualize and question dependencies (if classes have meaningful names)
+* Sockets can get into closed state, although it still contains unread data